particle-iot/roadshow-workshop-2019/content/docs/ch2.md

 ### Turning on the Chainable LED

 1. Start by creating an empty function to toggle the LED.
+Place the following before the `setup` function.
 Note the function signature, which returns an `int` and takes a single `String` argument.

 ```cpp
 int toggleLed(String args) {